wandb/docs/docs/guides/launch/sweeps-on-launch.md

   Custom schedulers can be created by creating a scheduler-job.
 For the purposes of this guide we will be modifying the `WandbScheduler` to provide more logging.

   1. Clone the `wandb/launch-jobs` repo (specifically: `wandb/launch-jobs/jobs/sweep_schedulers`)
   2. Now, we can modify the `wandb_scheduler.py` to achieve our desired increased logging.
 Example: Add logging to the function `_poll`.
-This is called once ever polling cycle (configurable timing), before we launch new sweep runs.
+This is called once every polling cycle (configurable timing), before we launch new sweep runs.
   3. Run the modified file to create a job, with: `python wandb_scheduler.py --project <project> --entity <entity> --name CustomWandbScheduler`
   4. Identify the name of the job created, either in the UI or in the output of the previous call, which will be a code-artifact job (unless otherwise specified).
   5. Now create a sweep configuration where the scheduler points to your new job!